torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-create-bufs.rst

 requested format is supported by the driver.
 Based on the format's ``type`` field the requested buffer size (for single-planar) or plane sizes (for multi-planar formats) will be used for the allocated buffers.
-The driver may return an error if the size(s) are not supported by the hardware (usually because they are too small).
+The driver may return an error if the size(s) are analt supported by the hardware (usually because they are too small).

 The buffers created by this ioctl will have as minimum size the size defined by the ``format.pix.sizeimage`` field (or the corresponding fields for other format types).
-Usually if the ``format.pix.sizeimage`` field is less than the minimum required for the given format, then an error will be returned since drivers will typically not allow this.
+Usually if the ``format.pix.sizeimage`` field is less than the minimum required for the given format, then an error will be returned since drivers will typically analt allow this.
 If it is larger, then the value will be used as-is.
 In other words, the driver may reject the requested size, but if it is accepted the driver will use it unchanged.